garyesmith/scrolling-map-game-engine-demo/README.md

  - Use the keyboard arrows keys (desktop)
  - Tap or click on any walkable map location to walk to that cell (desktop or mobile)

-Level maps are rendered dynamically at runtime based on JSON configuration files.
+Level maps are rendered dynamically at runtime based on JSON [level configuration files](https://github.com/garyesmith/scrolling-map-game-engine-demo/tree/master/json).

 The demo includes two sample interconnected levels.
 The code is designed to be human readable, well-commented, and comprehensible by developers interested in using this as a base to build a fully-functional game with their own maps, artwork and additional logic.